kwitaszek/SmartWatch/README.md

 ## Power-Up Breadboard

-At this stage, you should be able to power up the breadboard circuit. you are free to use the USB adapter or the USB charger as the power source.
+At this stage, you should be able to power up the breadboard circuit.
+You are free to use the USB adapter or the USB charger as the power source.
 After the booting,the OLED screen should power up, displaying the screen as shown below:

 ![](https://github.com/kwitaszek/SmartWatch/blob/master/Images/Breadboard(real).png)